 Orchiopexy may also be performed on men whose undescended testicles weren’t corrected as children.
 However, the surgery isn’t recommended in all cases and should be discussed with a doctor.

 The testicles begin developing in baby boys while they’re still inside their mother’s womb.
 Normally, the testicles drop down into the scrotum during the last few months before birth.
 In some cases, however, one or both testicles fail to descend correctly.

 In half of these cases, a child’s testicles will drop down into their correct position within the scrotum within the first year of life without treatment.
 When the testicles don’t descend within the first year, the condition is known cryptorchidism.
 If your son has cryptorchidism, their doctor will likely recommend surgery to correct it.
 Undescended testicle repair surgery, also known as orchiopexy or orchidopexy, is an operation that’s commonly done to correct the placement of a testicle that hasn’t dropped into the scrotum.
 It’s usually performed on boys who are between 5 and 15 months old.

 Why Is an Undescended Testicle Repair Performed?

 Orchiopexy is performed to correct cryptorchidism, a condition in which one or both testicles haven’t descended into their proper position in the scrotum.
-If it’s left untreated, cryptorchidism can lead to infertility, increase the risk of testicular cancer, and cause hernias in the groyne.
-It’s important to correct cryptorchidism in your child so that these risks are minimised.
+If it’s left untreated, cryptorchidism can lead to infertility, increase the risk of testicular cancer, and cause hernias in the groin.
+It’s important to correct cryptorchidism in your child so that these risks are minimized.